Are prescription drugs covered in the visitors insurance? How much is the co pay?

 There is no concept of co pay in short term plans.
 Please refer to the plan brochure or the policy wording for the coverage amounts and your responsibility.

-Are over the counter medicines, blood pressure machine, birth control pills etc. covered in visitors insurance
+Are over the counter medicines, blood pressure machines, birth control pills etc. covered in visitors insurance

 No, they are not covered.

 Is there a separate deductible?